PolideaInternal/airflow-breeze-gcp-extension/README.setup.md

 the pushed version of `airflow-breeze-config` in order to be able to authenticate with service accounts of the project.

+## Comparing with bootstrap configuration

+Whenever you run `./run_environment.sh` automatically bootstrap configuration for new projects is compared with your current configuration and any differences found will be reported.
+This is useful to make sure that all the changes done in the configuration have also been reflected in the bootstrap configuration or the other way round - if there are changes in the bootstrap configuration they should be reflected in workspace configuration.

+You can always run the comparision without entering the environment by adding `--coompare-bootstrap-config` flag.

 ## Setting up Travis CI for unit tests

 You should also setup Travis CI for running all unit tests automatically as described in